Chinz/slate_apidocs/source/index.html.md

 language_tabs: # must be one of https://git.io/vQNgJ
   - curl

 toc_footers:
   - <a href='https://github.com/lord/slate'>Documentation Powered by Slate</a>

 includes:
+   - Aggregating_resources

 search: true
 ---
 # <a name="GUID-C1C0E36F-4C5E-44F5-BB6C-1281B7C9ACDC"/> About This Guide

 This document provides reference information for the REST API requests that you can send to FODIM RESTful API.
 This document is intended for the technical personnel who customize and deploy this optimized solution according to the requirements of the end customer.

 # <a name="GUID-097D329B-7B27-4682-B24B-0C869A8D6109"/> Introduction to Framework for Open Distributed Manageability

 The FODIM \(Framework for Open Distributed Manageability\) RESTful API for HPE FODIM is a programming interface enabling management of HPE Telco NFV infrastructure.
 FODIM combines with Redfish aggregation function to allow northbound clients to interact with the system and manage the southbound infrastructure using Redfish compliant APIs.

 With modern scripting languages, you can easily write simple REST clients for RESTful APIs.